ddwheele/esp32-home-projects/PhotoresisterServer/README.md

-This project is meant to be run with an ESP32 wired like this.
+This project reads values from two phototransistors and serves a webpage with the latest values.
+It is bBased on the tutorial code for the LAFVIN ESP32 Basic Starter Kit, Project 9 ESP32 DHT11 Web Server.

+It must be run with an ESP32 wired as shown below.
 PTL stands for Photo Transistor Light http://adafru.it/2831

 ```mermaid
 ---